wuxxin/salt-shared/roles/imgbuilder/preseed/README.md

  * modify custom_part.sh to include deb-conf hostname for lvm volume group name
  * add haveged also in initramfs of target boot
  * grub: textonly, no quiet as boot parameter
+ * extension: pwgen in initrd and seed debconf with it, use gpg to crypt for receiver and 1.) transfer file via scp to a target host before reboot 2.) wait before reboot until file is marked as transfered

 Target:
 -------